 Musée d’Art Moderne

 The permanent collection at the Musée d’Art Moderne showcases works representative of artists through the 20th and 21st centuries, including Modigliani, Soutine, Braque and Matisse.
 The interior is airy with cleverly designed spaces that use innovative lighting.
 The museum also has a smattering of intriguing sculptures in its grounds.
-There is a cost to visit temporary exhibitions.
+Although entry is free, there is a cost to visit temporary exhibitions.

 The Musée Carnavalet is dedicated to the history of Paris, depicted through its mementos of the French Revolution, medieval and Gallo-Roman archaeological collection, sculptures, paintings, furniture and items of art.
-The building in is a marvel in its own right, and these collections are arranged in rooms reconstructing life in the 14th and 15th century private residences.
-There is a cost to visit temporary exhibitions.
+The building is a marvel in its own right, and these collections are arranged in rooms reconstructing life in the 14th and 15th century private residences.
+Like most of the other museums in Paris, entry is free, but you’ll have to pay to visit any temporary exhibitions.

 Founded in 1898 by Henri Cernuschi (1821–1896), the museum is located in the small mansion that used to be his home, set in the stunning Parc Monceau.
 Displayed are Cernuschi’s wonderful collection of Chinese statuary, bronze, porcelain and an impressive Buddha collection.
 The main room of his house was designed to receive the Buddha Amida - the masterpiece of the collection.
 There is a cost to visit temporary exhibitions.